Ewen Chatfield: Head injury

 Chatfield is also noted for being seriously injured on the cricket field, in the First Test against England in the 1974–75 season at Eden Park, Auckland.
-England were at the end of a long and difficult tour in which they had been defeated in the Ashes by Australia, chiefly by the Australian fast bowlers Jeff Thomson and Dennis Lillee.
+England was at the end of a long and difficult tour in which they had been defeated in the Ashes by Australia, chiefly by the Australian fast bowlers Jeff Thomson and Dennis Lillee.
 Chatfield, a number 11 batsman, was holding up England with a last wicket partnership with his future captain, Geoff Howarth.
 English fast bowler Peter Lever decided to test Chatfield with a bouncer.
 At the time helmets and other now common protective gear were not in use.
 The ball deflected from Chatfield's bat and struck him on the temple, rendering him unconscious and not breathing.
 The English team's physiotherapist Bernard Thomas was the first to realise what had happened: Chatfield had swallowed his tongue.
 Thomas flicked it back into place and managed to revive Chatfield with heart massage and mouth-to-mouth resuscitation.
-Lever was distraught; Chatfield later joked that when he was visited by Lever in hospital, "he looked worse than I did".
+Lever was distraught; Chatfield later joked that when he was visited by Lever in the hospital, "he looked worse than I did".
 A couple of years later helmets were introduced into cricket and Chatfield wore one thereafter.

 Late career

-A classic no.11 batsmen, In one of the most memorable tests in New Zealand cricket history, he accompanied Wellington teammate Jeremy Coney in a partnership to defeat Pakistan at Carisbrook, Dunedin, in the 1984/85 Test series.
+A classic no.11 batsman, in one of the most memorable tests in New Zealand cricket history, he accompanied Wellington teammate Jeremy Coney in a partnership to defeat Pakistan at Carisbrook, Dunedin, in the 1984/85 Test series.
 It was technically not a last wicket win, as Lance Cairns was still available to bat, but Cairns was severely concussed at the time and essentially incapable of batting, making Chatfield his side's last hope for a series win.
 Chatfield managed his highest Test score, an unbeaten 21.
 Such was Coney's faith in his partner that Chatfield ended up facing 84 deliveries during their stand as opposed to Coney's 48.

+Wasim Akram said of Chatfield's batting: "We grew frustrated.
+Chatfield was one of those tailenders who play forward to everything, so we bowled short.
+When I hit him in the helmet, [Fred] Goodall again told us off".
+Chatfield said of the short pitched bowling: "I was fair game...It was not the bowler's fault I couldn't handle his bowling".

 In the 1990 New Year Honours, Chatfield was appointed a Member of the Order of the British Empire, for services to cricket.

 After cricket

 Since retiring from first-class cricket, Chatfield has had a variety of jobs.
 He coached the Hutt Valley association until they merged with Wellington, worked in a chip shop, was a courier and drove a van for a dairy.
 He also mowed lawns, and in 2009 was working as a taxi driver in Wellington.

-In 2020, the 95-year old Basin Reserve Museum Stand was reopened and the Old Pavilion Stand therein was renamed for Chatfield.
+In 2020, the 95-year old Basin Reserve Museum Stand was reopened and the Old Pavilion Stand therein was renamed Chatfield.